 Business Insider outlined these important benefits that drive investment in chatbots right now.

 All these benefits point to one overarching theme: personalization.
 Chatbot automation makes financial services readily available when and how customers want them.

-The most functional chatbots are built with Natural Language Processing (NLP).
+The most functional chatbots like giosg are built with Natural Language Processing (NLP).
 They have the capabilities to recognize user messages and provide them with complex answers, which makes them ready for using AI for asset management and financial planning purposes.